 When we’re not consuming glucose or things that can turn into glucose, our liver can make glucose from other things such as fat and protein.
 Your body should turn to alternative energy stores to provide that glucose as well as increase fat burning and increased ketone production.
 So why can we get hypoglycemia when we’re fasting?
 Remember what I said about hormonal responses being conditioned?
 If your pancreas is used to spitting out a load of insulin every morning to cover the amount of glucose from that bowl of cereal that you have every morning, then the day you decide to not have that bowl of cereal in the morning, your pancreas is still gonna spit out some or be it less insulin into your body and that could cause you to become hypoglycemic.

-It shouldn't happen because your body should kick in and produce glucose from other sources but it does happen.
-Hopefully, this will underline the importance of people who are taking medication that actually lowers blood glucose, things like insulin, why they should do fasting under medical supervision because it can result in a pretty severe hypoglycemia and that can be life threatening.
+It shouldn’t happen because your body should kick in and produce glucose from other sources but it does happen.
+Hopefully, this will underline the importance of people who are taking medication that actually lowers blood glucose, things like insulin, why they should do fasting under medical supervision because it can result in pretty severe hypoglycemia and that can be life-threatening.

 The same is true for blood pressure.
 Fasting can lower your blood pressure and often does and that can cause lightheadedness.
 So people who are taking blood pressure medications may need a dose adjustment before they start fasting.
 The other reason you may experience this side effect is because you’re not yet fat adapted.

 At this early stage in your fasting career, you may be unable to mobilize your own fat stores to compensate for that lack of food.
 The fatigue, brain fog, and lightheadedness might just be that your body isn’t used to mobilizing energy from its fat stores yet, you’re not yet metabolically flexible enough to switch between burning carbohydrates for energy to burning fat and ketones for energy but don’t worry, that comes with time.